xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-security-considerations.md

 *1. Expiring Sessions*

 Your app can log its users out automatically after a period of inactivity.
-This technique is employed by many ban web aps.
+This technique is employed by many online banking web apps.

 The hacker cannot perform a CSRF attack without getting me to do something while I'm an authenticated user.
 If I'm not logged in to your site, then your app will not accept my post requests.